Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/3-YourFirstCharacter/First-Day.md

 descrption: Starting your first day
 ---

+#### Before moving your character

+* Make sure you set up the “Q” Favorites menu with your weapon sets to make switching spells or ranged/melee weapons quickly.
+You can do this by Favoriting your spells/weapons and then, open the Q menu.
+Click the weapon and assign it a hotkey by pressing any number key up to ‘8’.
+* Review the F11 keybindings.

 Once you spawn into the world the first thing you should do is allocate your perks.
 The next thing a new character should make sure of is that they get to a safe location.
 For brand new players Riverwood is ideal to start with.
 Riverwood has plentiful trees for wood gathering, a river to drink from, a free wood chopping axe at the lumber mill, a tent, and cooking fire.
 The ideal Spawn points to get to this location would be Whiterun Inn, then run up. or more dangerous Helgan or Falkreath borders and run down.